GianLorenzetto/GianLorenzetto.github.io-www/_posts/2016-03-10-apidays-2016-highlights.md

 # [Michael Hyatt (MuleSoft) - User delight driven design of APIs](http://au.apidays.io/slides/hyatt-user-delight-driven-apis.pdf)

 Live demo of RAML to create an API schema in AnyPoint (from MuleSoft).
-Mentioned APX (API experience design), is that a thing now?
+Mentioned APX (API experience design).
+Is that a thing now!?

-One interesting thing about RAML is that it has the concept of traits (such as marking a collection as having an order).
+One interesting thing about RAML is that it includes the concept of traits (such as marking a collection as having an order).

 # [Rob Zazueta (TIBCO Mashery) - The RESTed NARWHAL](http://au.apidays.io/slides/zazueta-rested-narwhl.pdf)